BNTechie/Data-preprocessing/Dimensionality reduction/README.md

-Dimensionality reduction is a significant step in data analysis for high-dimensional data where the number of features is reduced to simplify the model, lower computational cost, and remove issues like collinearity, overfitting, etc. The reduction techniques transform high-dimensional data into a lower-dimensional form while preserving as much information as possible.
+Dimensionality reduction is a significant step in data analysis for high-dimensional data, where the number of features is reduced to simplify the model, lower computational cost, and remove issues like collinearity, overfitting, etc. The reduction techniques transform high-dimensional data into a lower-dimensional form while preserving as much information as possible.

 ### Scenario:
-While working with real-life datasets, for example, in Bioinformatics, we often encounter a genomics dataset with hundreds of features each representing the gene's expression level.
-Analyzing such a high dimensional data set can be computationally expensive and because of the curse of dimensionality, it can be hard to draw any meaningful insights from it.
-Dimensionality reduction techniques can be a powerful technique to adopt in such a situation.
-Data can be summarized in a few significant dimensions making it easier to visualize and interpret.
+While working with real-life datasets, for example, in bioinformatics, we often encounter a genomics dataset with hundreds of features each representing the gene's expression level.
+Analyzing such a high-dimensional dataset can be computationally expensive and due to the curse of dimensionality, it can be hard to draw any meaningful insights from it.
+Dimensionality reduction techniques can be powerful tools to adopt in such a situation.
+Data can be summarized in a few significant dimensions, making it easier to visualize and interpret.

 ## Significance of dimensionality reduction in data analysis